Originally published on 26th Apr 2019

-The Importance of Female-Fit Workwear & PPE
+Understanding the Importance of Female-Fit Workwear and Women’s PPE

 In almost every fashion retail store or web shop, there’s a clear distinction between menswear and womenswear.
-This may seem obvious, but there isn’t always the same attention to male and female specific work clothing, particularly where garments are designed for manual work.
+This may seem obvious, but there isn’t always the same attention to male and female specific work clothing — particularly where garments are designed for manual work.

 Ill-fitting clothes on women will look misshapen, messy or completely out of place.
 This can discredit the values that the company works hard to maintain.
 If female staff appear uncomfortable or untidy, the organisation or brand that provided the uniform is likely to be perceived as sloppy, low quality and cheap.

-If women can see that these sectors are becoming consciously aware of their challenges and are actively making a change, they may be encouraged to make it a career choice.
+If women can see that these sectors are becoming consciously aware of their challenges and are actively making a change, they may be encouraged to make them a career choice.
 Of course, there are issues faced by the industry other than workwear, but feeling confident and included in the workplace is a key step to getting more women into construction and other industrial sectors.

-Durability and fit for purpose
+Durability and Fit for Purpose

 A woman’s face is typically smaller than a man’s.
 As a result, safety eyewear and respirators may leave vulnerable gaps if there is not a close fit.
-The same applies for female hands.
+The same applies to female hands.
 Loose gloves can lead to poor grip and excess material which compromises safety, so hand protection must be the correct size.

 The correct fit makes women look and feel professional, bolsters morale and productivity, and maintains the company image.
 It also ensures women in hazardous roles are suitably protected.
 Employees are far more likely to adhere to uniform and PPE policies if they have no reservations about the clothing and equipment provided.

 Female-fit workwear and protective clothing is a step towards gender equality and helps women to feel they are cared for equally in the workplace.
 This encourages female talent when recruiting and removes any stigmas about the ability of women in the workplace.